scalatron/scalatron/Scalatron/doc/markdown/Scalatron Protocol.md

 No spaces will be present between key name, equals sign and value.
 No pipe characters are permitted anywhere in the string except between commands.
+The order of the key-value pairs is not fixed.

 Example communication between server and plug-in: